 About me

 I am a Lead Engineer Power Electronics at Eaton Research Labs (ERL), located in Menomonee Falls, WI, USA.
-I obtained my Ph.D. and Master’s degrees from the Spellman High Voltage Power Electronics Laboratory (SHVPEL) at Stony Brook University in 2022 and 2024, respectively, under the guidance of Prof. Fang Luo.
+I obtained my Ph.D. and M.Sc. degrees from the Spellman High Voltage Power Electronics Laboratory (SHVPEL) at Stony Brook University in 2022 and 2024, respectively, under the guidance of Prof. Fang Luo.
 I obtained my B.Sc. degree in Electrical Engineering with Honours from the University of Engineering and Technology, Lahore in Lahore, Pakistan in 2018.

-During my Ph.D., I worked as a research intern in Summer 2022 at GE Aerospace Research (formerly GE Research), focusing on Hybrid Electric Propulsion.
+During my Ph.D., I worked as a research intern in Summer 2022 at GE Aerospace Research (then GE Research), focusing on Hybrid Electric Propulsion.
 Prior to pursuing Ph.D., I worked as a Site Engineer with the Pak Matiari - Lahore Transmission Company Private Limited/China Electric Power Equipment and Technology, State Grid Corporation of China (SGCC) on the ±660 kV HVDC transmission line project in Pakistan.
 Earlier in my career, I served as a Research Analyst with Power Technology Research, where I did market research for developing transformer cost models.

 Research Interests

 In the realm of embedded systems, I am focused on non-invasive health monitoring of power converters.
-As switching frequencies increase and enter the “MHz” territory, the pool of available voltage and current sensing technologies is expensive and limited, rendering purely physics-based health prognostics and diagnostics impractical.
+As switching frequencies increase and enter the “MHz” territory, the pool of available voltage and current sensing technologies is expensive and limited, rendering purely physics-based health prognostics and diagnostics infeasible.
 Consequently, I am interested in developing hybrid approaches combining physics-based modeling with data-driven techniques, such as multi-time-scale Digital Twin.